francesco-innocenti/Neuro_AI_Papers/README.md

-This is a highly cited paper that, drawing from research in cognitive science, argues that general AI should (i) build causal models of the world, (ii) have intuitive physics and psychology, and (iii) be able to learn compositional structure as well as learning to learning.
+This is a highly cited paper that, drawing from research in cognitive science, argues that general AI should (i) build causal models of the world, (ii) have intuitive physics and psychology, and (iii) be able to learn compositional structure as well as "learn to learn".
 They emphasise probabilistic, Bayesian models and argue that psychology can provide stronger constraints than neuroscience on intelligence.

 [Cognitive computational neuroscience](https://www.nature.com/articles/s41593-018-0210-5)